zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 [Msdiv 18] (#msdiv18) {#msdiv18 .ref .msdiv} (3 - 4)

 [APZ 18.1] (#apz18 .1) {#apz18 .1 .ref .apz} "The well-extinguished heart calm
-Monk” is the plant, because the lust is compaced, the plant, because the malice is compacious, Because the brains are constipated, the flora, the transplant hatred, the virtue, the blame of the Telling, eczema, deletion, deception, courteousness, stiffness together, All of these clases of esteem, mythology, quantity
+Monk" is the plant, because the lust is compaced, the plant, because the malice is compacious, Because the brains are constipated, the flora, the transplant hatred, the virtue, the blame of the Telling, eczema, deletion, deception, courteousness, stiffness together, All of these clases of esteem, mythology, quantity
-All the happenings of all the people of all the burners of the poor The hundir editors have the shanty because they are twisted because they are congenitous Because of the low, St. Bhikku is the breaking of Sasa Dharma “Bhikku” name.
+All the happenings of all the people of all the burners of the poor The hundir editors have the shanty because they are twisted because they are congenitous Because of the low, St. Bhikku is the breaking of Sasa Dharma "Bhikku" name.
 Sakkaia's outlook is blistering.
 Chirungawa Wei.
 Sealabbataparamu will be blistering.
 Lust becomes a rash.
 Malice is abuding, brains Binu Wei.
 The dimension will be stained.
 The return of his laminetic clayings The grievous reward of the forty who has made a trove, will again give a death Litara Akushala Dharmayo is Bidunahu.
-Doubt and complete imitations Activities have been revival of depletion, potential, erosion and puranyawan Was gone.”
+Doubt and complete imitations Activities have been revival of depletion, potential, erosion and puranyawan Was gone."

-[APZ 18.2] (#apz18 .2) {#apz18 .2 .ref .apz} "The finely extinguished Hearts Are” is
+[APZ 18.2] (#apz18 .2) {#apz18 .2 .ref .apz} "The finely extinguished Hearts Are" is
 Twint because lust is extinguished, because malice is twinning, because the brains are twisted Twine, Croction, Subnoise, Mecca, Flavor, Issa, Saurine, Maya, Faculty, All of the elders since the clauses of the Fates, Collectors, Lates All demotions of all demons, all all dispositibles Editors are finished.
-“Sauhanti Seelescu”
+"Sauhanti Seelescu"
 Sav-Ty is a joint in which verses are added convenience of reading to skin the letters The verses made in order that some boast of this plant.
 I am a cold I am healthy.
 The doomed was Vemi'i boasting.
 Cold Acute